Add Cluster Nodes

 Parameter Description name

-User-defined server name.
+The user-defined server name.

 address